Peter Phipps (admiral): Second World War

 On the outbreak of the Second World War, Phipps was called up for military service and posted to the Navy Office in Wellington, where he served as an intelligence officer.
 In May 1940, he was seconded to the Royal Navy and traveled to the United Kingdom where he was given his first command.
 This was the anti-submarine trawler HMS Bay, part of the 24th Minesweeping/Anti-Submarine Flotilla, which operated on convoy duties in the English Channel.
 On his first trip in Bay, it was struck by two bombs which failed to explode.
 In July 1941, he was promoted to lieutenant commander.
 He performed competently as the captain of Bay and was recommended for higher command.
-He had earlier been awarded the Distinguished Service Cross (DSC).
+He had earlier been awarded the Distinguished Service Cross (DSC) for "For courage and devotion to duty in Channel Convoys".

 In late 1941 Phipps transferred to the newly formed Royal New Zealand Navy (RNZN) and appointed commander of HMNZS Scarba, one of four Isles class minesweeping trawlers purchased for New Zealand.
 After an initial period of time spent doing escort duties, the Scarba left British waters in March 1942 as part of a convoy bound for Canada, before travelling onto New Zealand, where it arrived on 4 August 1942.
 Phipps then became the commanding officer of HMNZS Moa, another minesweeper vessel but of the Bird-class.
 At the time, the morale of the crew was low but Phipps soon improved their spirits and overall efficiency.
 The Moa was part of the RNZN's 25th Minesweeping Flotilla which, served in Noumea from September to December.
 However Moa was detached for some of this time doing escort duties around Norfolk Island.
 On 9 December 1942, the flotilla was sent to support the Allied operations in the Solomon Islands.